‘We need help’: Haiti’s interim leader requests US troops

 “We are the ones who are most interested in clarifying what happened, so that my brother’s reputation does not remain like it is,” said Capador.
 “He was a humble, hard-working man.
 He had honors and decorations.”

-Solages, 35, described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a now-removed website for a charity he started in 2019 in south Florida to assist resident of his home town of Jacmel, on Haiti’s southern coast.
+Solages, 35, described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a now-removed website for a charity he started in 2019 in south Florida to assist resident of his Haitian hometown of Jacmel.

 He worked briefly as a driver and bodyguard for a relief organization set up by Penn following a magnitude 7.0 earthquake that killed 300,000 Haitians and left tens of thousands homeless.
 He also lists as past employers the Canadian Embassy in Haiti.
-His Facebook page, which was also taken down following news of his arrest, features photos of armored military vehicles and a shot of himself standing in front of an American flag.
+His now-deactivated Facebook page features photos of armored military vehicles and an image of himself in front of an American flag.

 Calls to the charity and Solages’ associates went unanswered.
 However, a relative in south Florida said Solages doesn’t have any military training and doesn’t believe he was involved in the killing.

-Analysts say whoever plotted the brazen attack likely had ties to a criminal underworld that has flourished in recent years as corruption and drug trafficking have become entrenched.
+Analysts say whoever plotted the brazen attack likely had ties to a criminal underworld that has flourished amid corruption and drug trafficking.
 The growing power of gangs displaced more than 14,700 people in Haiti last month alone as they torched and ransacked homes in a fight over territory.

+Hundreds of Haitians gathered outside the U.S. Embassy in Port-au-Prince Friday pleading for a way out of the country.
+Women carried babies and young men waved passports and ID cards as they cried out, “Refuge!” and “Help!”

-“This country has nothing to offer,” said 36-year-old Thermidor Joam, one of those thronged outside the U.S. Embassy on Friday.
+“This country has nothing to offer,” said 36-year-old Thermidor Joam.
 “If the president can be killed with his own security, I have no protection whatsoever if someone wants to kill me.”

-Prosecutors also want to interrogate members of Moïse’s security detail, including the president’s security coordinator, Jean Laguel Civil, and Dimitri Hérard, the head of the General Security Unit of the National Palace.
+Prosecutors also want to interrogate members of Moïse’s security detail, including security coordinator Jean Laguel Civil and Dimitri Hérard, the head of the General Security Unit of the National Palace.

 “If you are responsible for the president’s security, where have you been?,” Port-au-Prince prosecutor Bed-Ford Claude was quoted as telling French-language newspaper Le Nouvelliste.
 “What did you do to avoid this fate for the president?”

 Goodman reported from Miami.
-AP Writers Evens Sanon and videographer Pierre-Richard Luxama in Port-au-Prince, Astrid Suarez in Bogota, Colombia and Trenton Daniel in New York contributed.
+AP Writers Evens Sanon and videographer Pierre-Richard Luxama in Port-au-Prince, Astrid Suárez in Bogota, Colombia, Edith M. Lederer at the United Nations and Trenton Daniel in New York contributed.